Ok, ok, so maybe those garbage bags weren’t the perfect solution. A ‘quick’ update then on me going back to my usual storage

 In case I ever need more tokens, I always have my general dice bag.
 This only hits the table in higher player games if people forgot their tokens.
 This bag is mostly used for other games.
 They are a selection of metal, plastic, and gemstone dice, with faces varying from D2 to D60.
 The sizes also vary.
 I have used red, green, and purple dice in the past to keep track of damage, progress, and resources, but I like the dedicated tokens now.

 The next item to look at are the various playmats I own.
 These mats are often used for my games, though over the years, I have collected quite a few more than I can possibly use by myself.
-The current collection includes 10 regular-sized playmats and 1 elongated playmat.
-All of these are LOTR LCG themed, so I’m not including any standard playmats in this article.
+The current collection includes 12 regular-sized playmats and 1 elongated playmat.
+All of these are LOTR LCG themed, so I’m not including any generic playmats in this article.
+This includes all 10 of the official playmats that were released during events of the game.
+This is a pretty rare collection, as some of the earlier mats are very difficult to come by these days.

 The bulk of these playmats are from the yearly events held for this game in the past.
 The oldest one I have (Heirs of Numenor) dates back to the final Game Night event in 2014.
 Since then, I have collected all of the regular playmats that released each year, up to the 2020 Balrog mat.
 This is one of the rarer ones due to the weird decision by FFG OP to include 1 playmat per 4 player kit.
-Regardless, I am very happy with the collection so far, despite missing 2 more of the older playmats.
-The Khazad-Dum and Hands Upon the Bow playmats are very rare, and I will probably never get a hold of them.
-Still, it is something to strive towards; maybe I’ll get lucky.
+Regardless, I am very happy with the collection so far, owning all of the event playmats.

 FFG has also released regular playmats for general purchase a few years ago, but I do not own any of those.
 If I did, it would be 6 additional playmats to collect, and I feel that I already have enough.
 Some of these even have similar artwork as some Fellowship mats, so that’s not worth it to me.
 The Over Hill and Under Hill mat is unique enough that I might be interested if it was sold at a fair price.